|

 Fortunately, LightMachine's

-and the rest of the image stayed the same.
+sky was adjusted and the rest of the image stayed the

 |